 On Capital Construction.-61.
 That a sharp change in the construction and expansion of the output of consumers' goods industry be carried out in the immediate future.
-That the construction be accelerated and the opening in 1954-1956 be ensured of large enterprises of the cotton industry in Kamyshin, Engels, Kherson, Barnaul, Stalinabad, Gori, Cheboksary, Yartsevo, Omsk, Kalinin, Serpukhov, Furmanov, Kineshma, Vyshny Voiochek and Poltava; of the wool Minsk, Bryansk, Krasnodar, industry in lvanovo.
-Sverdlovsk, Kansk, Chernigov and Pavlovsky Posad; of industry in Krasnovarsk, Benderv, Kiev the silk (Darnitsa), Naro-Fominsk, Kalinin and Leninabad; of the linen industry in Smolensk.
-Orsha.
-Pskovana Panevezys: of the knitwear industry in Cheboksary and Chernikovsk; or the leather and footwear industry in Ulyanovsk, Ulan-Ude, Veliklye Lukl Dzhambui Voroshilovgrad, Tallinn, Stalino.
-Stalingrad Orel Voronezh.
-Novosibirsk.
-Kamvshlov and Baku.
+That the construction be accelerated and the opening in 1954-1956 be ensured of large enterprises of the cotton industry in Kamyshin, Engels, Kherson, Barnaul, Stalinabad, Gori, Cheboksary, Yartsevo, Omsk, Kalinin, Serpukhov, Furmanov, Kineshma, Vyshny Voiochek and Poltava; of the wool industry in Minsk, Bryansk, Krasnodar, Ivanovo, Sverdlovsk, Kansk, Chernigov and Pavlovsky Posad; of the silk industry in Krasnovarsk, Benderv, Kiev (Darnitsa), Naro-Fominsk, Kalinin and Leninabad; of the linen industry in Smolensk, Orsha, Pskovana Panevezys; of the knitwear industry in Cheboksary and Chernikovsk: or the leather and footwear industry in Ulvanovsk, Ulan-Ude, Veliklve Lukl Dzhambui Voroshilovgrad, Tallinn, Novosibirsk, Stalino, Stalingrad Orel Voronezh, Kamyshlov and Baku.